EKivutha/Near-Supply-Chain/README.md

 If you haven't installed dependencies during setup:

     npm install
+    yarn

 Build and deploy your contract to TestNet with a temporary dev account:

     npm run deploy
+    yarn deploy

 Test your contract:

     npm test

-If you have a frontend, run `npm start`.
+for the frontend app , run `npm start`.
 This will run a dev server.

 # Exploring The Code